cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 # AI-Boost 2.5 for Red Alert
-Last update at: 30 may 2022 (Currently being tested, not stable yet)
+Last update at: 30 may 2022

 Please follow the steps below to update and reactivate the mod:
-- Disable the mod in the Mods Menu
+- Disable the mod in the mods Menu
-- Unsubscribe from the mod in the in-game Workshop Mods menu
+- Unsubscribe from the mod in the in-game Workshop mods menu
 - Quit and restart the game
-- Re-subscribe to the mod via the Workshop Mods menu
+- Re-subscribe to the mod via the Workshop mods menu
 - Activate the mod and restart the game as prompted
 - The updated mod should then work as intended